IPSProtocol/phishing-contracts-deployer/README.md

-# IPS Protocol: Proof-of-Concept Contract Deployer
+# IPS Protocol: Proof-of-Concept Phishing Contracts Deployer

 > **⚠️ WARNING: FOR EDUCATIONAL & RESEARCH USE ONLY ⚠️**
 >